ucsd-cse29/fa24/src/pa/pa3/index.md

 ## Updated DESIGN questions for the resubmission

-1. We recommended representing chats and reactions as structs.
-Another option would be to just represent every chat as the string of text that gets printed – a single `char*` per chat.
-Then the list of all chats would be a `char**`.
-Adding a reaction would just append a new reaction to the string for that chat.
-What is one good and one bad thing about this alternate design?
+We recommended representing chats and reactions as structs.
+Another option would be to just represent every chat as the string of text that gets printed (including the id number, timestamp, username, message, any reactions, etc).
+This representation would be a single `char*` per chat.
+Then, the list of all chats would be a `char**`.
+Adding a reaction would append a new reaction to the string for that chat.
+  1. What is one good and one bad thing about this alternate design?
 For this part, consider only the original implementation without `/edit`.

-2. How would this `char**` design make it harder to add the `/edit` feature?
+  2. How would this `char**` design make it harder to add the `/edit` feature in your code?
--->

 ## Web Servers and HTTP